nicolepanek/ThermoDrift/README.md

 To use the Thermodrift GUI, paste the following url into your browser: "thermodrift.pythonanywhere.com".

-Click the `UPLOAD FASTA FILE` button to upload a FASTA file containing your protein sequence(s) to be classified from your local computer.
-Each sequence will be passed through the model and a final table including the protein sequences and mesophillic, psychrophillic, or thermophillic classification.
+Click the `UPLOAD FASTA FILE` button to upload a FASTA file containing the protein sequence(s) to be classified from your local computer.
+Each sequence will be passed through the model and display a final table including the protein sequences and their predicted mesophillic, psychrophillic, or thermophillic classification.
 Clicking the `DOWNLOAD CSV` button will download this table as a .csv file titled "thermodrift_output.csv" onto your local computer.

 Note: if the wrong file type or a protein sequence with unknown characters is uploaded, the user with recieve an error notifying them of the issue and the model will not be run.